Veykril/tlborm/src/patterns/tt-muncher.md

 * You cannot match unbalanced groups.

-It is important, however, to keep the macro recursion limit in mind. `macro_rules!` does not have *any* form of tail recursion elimination or optimisation.
+It is important, however, to keep the macro recursion limit in mind. `macro_rules!` does not have *any* form of tail recursion elimination or optimization.
 It is recommended that, when writing a TT muncher, you make reasonable efforts to keep recursion as limited as possible.
 This can be done by adding additional rules to account for variation in the input (as opposed to recursion into an intermediate layer), or by making compromises on the input syntax to make using standard repetitions